Simenpf/polimi_robotics_project1/instructions.md

 Since `l` and `w` always contrbutes to computations as a sum, there is nothing to be gained by tuning them independently in this case.
 As there is no way to know what relationship between them is correct, given the data we have.
 Therefore, only `l` was tuned.

 Our process for the tuning was as follows:
-1. `r` could be tuned independenty using bag 1.
+1. Since `l` and `w` only affect the integration of theta `r` could be tuned independenty using bag 1, as it contains no rotations.
 By changing `r` until the odometry matched the ground truth in the linear movement along the robot-frame's x-axis.
 2. Using the tuned `r`, we could tune `l` by ensuring that the angular velocity matches the ground truth angular velocity in bag2 and bag3.